PEP 751 – A file format to record Python dependencies for installation reproducibility

 and pip-tools only generate lock files for the current

-degree.
+at once.
 There’s also concerns around the lack of secure defaults in the face of

 Note